Higher Education, Residential

 Part of the college’s master plan for student housing, this project was completed in two phases.
 Phase 1 consisted of the 84-bed infill building (North Hall) and additional parking, while Phase 2 consisted of the free-standing 208-bed South Hall.

 The four-story South Hall is an L-shaped structure that completes a residence quad, similar to the one envisioned in the 1926 design created by the college’s original campus architect.
-The new 52,000 sq. ft. building consists of 104 rooms that are set up as two-bedroom apartments featuring a kitchenette, a furnished living room, and a bathroom.
-Amenities include a fitness center, a community lounge, laundry rooms on every floor, and a game room.
+The new 52,000 SF building consists of 104 rooms that are set up as two-bedroom apartments featuring a kitchenette, a furnished living room, and a bathroom.